reefactor/brainfood_reference/README.md

 > Intensity and/or enthusiasm is this god within us – one that instinctively becomes the art of the physical “becoming” and within this transition we no longer care to know what life means.
 We are indeed furnishing the “what is” by simply being.
 > ..
 Real living is living for others.
 > ..
 Life — for its own sake. — Realize the fact that you simply “live” and not “live for.”
 > ..
-The meaning of life. — The meaning of life is that it is to be lived, and it is not to be traded and conceptualized and squeezed into a pattern of systems.
+The meaning of life is that it is to be lived, and it is not to be traded and conceptualized and squeezed into a pattern of systems.
 > ..
 The function and duty of a human being. — The function and duty of a human being, a “quality” human being, that is, is the sincere and honest development of potential and self-actualization.
 One additional comment: the energy from within and the physical strength from your body can guide you toward accomplishing your purpose in life — and to actually act on actualizing your duty to yourself.
 > ..
 The goal of a human being. — The human goal: to actualize oneself.
 A human being is the creative animal. — It is the creative ability of a human being that separates him from all other animals.
 > ..
 The point is the doing. — The point is the doing of them rather than the accomplishments.
 There is no actor but the action — there is no experiencer but experience.